-- connected segments in their end points. - cut-ins in their end points.
+- connected segments - cut-ins.

 Any other form of self-touching or self-intersection is not allowed.
-For the avoidance of doubt, not allowed are, amongst others: segments that partially overlap, fully coincident linear segments that are diagonal, fully coincident circular segments, circular segments that are tangent to another segment, vertices on a segment at another location than its endpoints, points where more than two segments end, full arcs anywhere in a contour other than at the end of a cut-in or when the contour consist solely of that full arc.
+For the avoidance of doubt, not allowed are, amongst others: segments that partially overlap, fully coincident linear segments that are diagonal, fully coincident circular segments, circular segments that are tangent to another segment, vertices on a segment at another location than its endpoints, points where more than two segments end, full arcs except when the contour consist solely of that full arc or the full arc is at the end of a cut-in.